jprochazk/hebi/docs/src/codegen.md

 The registers for the function and arguments are allocated before any of them are emitted.
 The bytecode emitter ensures these registers are contiguous.

+TODO:
-TODO: upvalues
+- upvalues
-TODO: variable resolution
+- variable resolution
-TODO: modules/module variables
+- modules/module variables
+- method calls
+- native calls
+- native async calls
+- module loading
+- class initialization
+- registers, accumulator

 ## Resources